Luo Xin (footballer, born 1990): Club career

 Luo Xin was promoted to Chongqing Lifan's first team squad in 2011.
 On 23 April 2011, he made his senior debut in a 2–0 win against Yanbian FC, coming on as a substitute for Lü Haidong in the 64th minute.
 On 22 March 2015, he made his Super League debut in the season's third match game against Henan Jianye.
 On 23 December 2016, Chongqing Lifan officially confirmed that Luo had left the club after a disagreement in negotiations for extending his contract.

 On 28 February 2017, Luo transferred to China League One side Beijing Renhe.
 He would make his debut for the club in a league game on 11 March 2017 against Shanghai Shenxin that ended in a 2-2 draw.
 With them he would quickly establish himself as a vital member of the squad that won promotion to the top tier at the end of the 2017 China League One campaign.
-After three seasons with the club he would leave to join another top tier club in Henan Jianye where he would make his debut for them in a league game on 18 October 2020 in a 1-0 victory against Wuhan Zall.
+After three seasons with the club he would leave to join another top tier club in Henan Jianye (now known as Henan) where he would make his debut for them in a league game on 18 October 2020 in a 1-0 victory against Wuhan Zall.

 Career statistics

-Statistics accurate as of match played 7 October 2022.
+Statistics accurate as of match played 31 December 2022.